In this article, you find useful bicycle safety tips, thanks to which you will no longer have to be worried whenever you hop on your bike.

 Make sure you take enough money for lunch and snacks with you for each trip.
 Why?
 I’ll share a funny story with you.

-During my beginnings with cycling, I couldn’t estimate my abilities very well.
+During my beginning with cycling, I couldn’t estimate my abilities very well.
 When I rode over 60 miles (100 km) during a few training rides, I was completely out of fuel and still too far away from home.

 Of course, I didn’t even have enough food to replenish my energy (yes, I underestimated the power of the tip above).
 That’s why I stopped at a restaurant to order a menu.
 Unfortunately, I didn’t have enough money – not even for the cheapest food!
 The look of the waitress was priceless.
 And I was pretty embarrassed.
 Luckily, they did a special half portion just for me.

-RoadID is a bracelet containing contact information for your loved ones, your name, motto, or any other info you decide to engrave.
+RoadID is a bracelet containing contact information for your loved ones, your name, motto, or other info you decide to engrave.

 This information is useful in emergencies, for example, when you crash and are unable to talk.
 First responders can contact your loved ones, who can provide additional health details.

-This saves valuable time which can be the difference between life and death.
+This saves valuable time, which can be the difference between life and death.